 A change in monsoon seasonality is also reported in West Africa and Sahel (low confidence) with a forward shift in time (later onset and end) (Mariotti et al., 2011; Seth et al., 2013; Ashfaq et al., 2020) (Chapter 8.2).
 This shift has been associated with a precipitation decrease during the monsoon season attributed to a decrease of African Easterly Wave activity in the 6-9 day regime (Mariotti et al., 2014) and a soil precipitation feedback reported in Mariotti et al. (2011).

-River flood: Generally in Africa from 1990 through 2014, annual flood frequencies have fluctuated and there is medium confidence in an upward trend in flood events occurrences (Li et al., 2016a).
+River flood: Generally in Africa from 1990 through 2014, annual flood frequencies have fluctuated and there is medium confidence in an upward trend in flood events occurrences (C.-J. Li et al., 2016).
 In particular, over West Africa, upward trends in hydrological extremes such as maximum peak discharge have likely occurred during the last few decades (i.e., after 1980) and have caused increased flood events in riparian countries of rivers such as Niger, Senegal and Volta (Nka et al., 2015; Aich et al., 2016; Wilcox et al., 2018; Tramblay et al., 2020) (high confidence).
 In Southern Africa, trends in flood occurrences are decreasing prior to 1980 and increasing afterwards (medium confidence) (Tramblay et al., 2020).